qouteall/qouteall-blog/blog/2025/Statistics.md

 \text{Skew}[X] = E\left[\frac{(X - \mu)^3}{\sigma ^3}\right]
 $$

-A large positive skew means there is a fat tail on positive side (may have positive Black Swans).
-A large negative skew means fat tail on negative side (may have negative Black Swans).
+A large positive skew means there is a fat tail on positive side (may have positive extreme values).
+A large negative skew means fat tail on negative side (may have negative extreme values).

 If two sides are symmetric, its skew is 0, regardless of how fat the tails are.
 Gaussian distributions are symmetric so they has zero skew. note that an asymmetric distribution can also has 0 skewness.